Liquidia Technologies Inc. (LQDA)'s Financial Results Comparing With Mirum Pharmaceuticals Inc. (NASDAQ:MIRM) | New Business Observer

 Liquidity

-5.6 and 5.6 are the respective Current Ratio and a Quick Ratio of Liquidia Technologies Inc. Its rival Mirum Pharmaceuticals Inc.’s Current and Quick Ratios are 7.6 and 7.6 respectively.
-Mirum Pharmaceuticals Inc. has a better chance of clearing its pay short and long-term debts than Liquidia Technologies Inc.
+The current Quick Ratio of Liquidia Technologies Inc. is 5.6 while its Current Ratio is 5.6.
+Meanwhile, Mirum Pharmaceuticals Inc. has a Current Ratio of 7.6 while its Quick Ratio is 7.6.
+Mirum Pharmaceuticals Inc. is better positioned to pay off its short-term and long-term debts than Liquidia Technologies Inc.

 Analyst Recommendations

-The following table given below contains the ratings and recommendations for Liquidia Technologies Inc. and Mirum Pharmaceuticals Inc.
+Liquidia Technologies Inc. and Mirum Pharmaceuticals Inc. Recommendations and Ratings are available in the next table.

 |Sell Ratings